 Causes of Lung Cancer

-People who quit smoking—even those who have smoked for many years—can significantly reduce their chances of developing lung cancer.
+People who quit smoking—even those who have smoked for many years—can significantly reduce their chances of developing cancer of the lungs.

 Other factors that increase lung cancer risk include:

 - Inhaling secondhand smoke

 - A history of certain other lung diseases